doubleirish/OSCON_2015/README.md

         Board games are hard at the best of times “ you have to find friends who have the free time to play, find a game everyone is happy to play, and more!
 When friends move elsewhere, things get even harder!
 This sessions explores the challenges of telepresence board gaming.
 Learn why and how you should care, how the problems are being addressed, and how its relevant to remote collaboration.

+        > Conor - The issues with trying to make board games over the internet as much fun as in person

     *   00:32:56 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### Modern accessibility for modern web apps - Patrick Fox (Razorfish)